Home Search

 BOTTOM LINE

 When welding stops, the GSS stores 80 to 85% less gas than a conventional gas delivery hose Therefore there is 80 to 85% less gas to waste at the weld start.
-The flow rate limiter avoids having a turbulent starting gas shield-it's that simple.
+The built-in flow rate limiter avoids having a turbulent starting gas shield-it's that simple.

 Have Questions?
 Wonder how this simple patented product can save so much shielding gas?
 The following are some specific Questions: